anhnguyendepocen/rl-course/readme.md

 Currently, there is no extra credit.
 If there is any extra credit, it entirely at the discretion of the instructor.

 We'll be using Canvas as the learning management system (LMS), aka gradebook.
-The instructional team will do their best to have Canvas accurately reflect your current scores in the course.
+The current canvas course is [here](https://usfca.instructure.com/courses/1593428).The instructional team will do their best to have Canvas accurately reflect your current scores in the course.
 However, Canvas may not 100% accurate all the time.
 In other words, your actual grade maybe significant different than it appears on Canvas.

 ### Participation